vojtechruz/vojtechruzicka-blog/src/posts/maven-archetypes/index.md

 You can check configuration details in the [official documentation](https://maven.apache.org/guides/mini/guide-creating-archetypes.html).

 ## Alternatives
-Maven archetypes are a great built-in way of generating project scaffolding, however there are more alternatives worth exploring, which may be better sited in some cases.
+Maven archetypes are a great built-in way of generating project scaffolding.
+However, there are more alternatives worth exploring, which may be better suited in some cases.

 ### Gradle
 If you prefer Gradle over Maven, working with archetypes gets a little trickier because Gradle currently [does not support generating projects from archetypes directly](https://github.com/gradle/gradle/issues/3840).